Commenting on a Planning Application

 What the Planning Authority does for a Valid Submission

-A person or body which makes a valid submission/observation on a planning application is advised in writing when:
+A person or body which makes a valid submission/observation on a planning application is advised in writing:

-- When a decision is made with a copy of the decision and information for planning appeals to An Bord Pleánala
+- When a decision is made.
+You will be provided with a copy of the decision and information regarding the appeal process to An Bord Pleánala.

 Do you still have questions?
 Any queries can be dealt with by calling our dedicated Customer Service Unit by: